stolostron/multiclusterhub-operator/README.md

 ```
 *This will not install all required dependencies* Set custom version

+### Replace image manifest

+The json file located in `image-manifests/` contains a template for images versions.
+Before installing this file needs to be populated with proper values, which can be found in https://github.com/open-cluster-management/pipeline/tree/2.0-integration/snapshots

 ### Install Manually

 #### 1. Run as a Deployment inside the cluster